charlienew/gittest/README.md

 # Git test
 gittest is a simple tutorial for github
-Trying to get familiar with github and atom.
+\nTrying to get familiar with github and atom.
-Hopefuly I will be able to master it in the future. :)
+\nHopefuly I will be able to master it in the future. :)